tadas-subonis/dev-tasubo-com-blog/_posts/2022-07-31-crash-course-domain-driven-design.md

 It helps to **create a better distinction between infrastructure and domain code**.

-Quite often developers have a lot of trouble separating the core of the business code from something that's shaped by the environment you are coding in.
+Quite often developers have a lot of trouble separating the core of the business code from something that's shaped by the environment they are coding in.
 The first one delivers business value, while the second one enables the delivery of it.
+Distilling the first parts leads to easier maintenance and opens new paths for code re-use and generalization.

 ## Entities

-*Entity* is an object (or a class) that has an identity.
+An *Entity* is an object (or a class) that has an identity.
 As soon as you see an ID field on the object it's a strong sign it's an entity.

 For example,